appseconnect/docs/_posts/Rule-Management/2019-03-14-overview-of-rule.md

         identifier: overviewrule
 ---

-If the user wants to perform some ACTIONS (raising a support ticket or sending an email) based on the type of events encountered during agent execution such as - Execution Failure, Application Crash, Execution Start, execution end, that can be done using APPSeCONNECT Rules.
+If the user wants to perform some ACTIONS based on the type of events encountered during agent execution such as - Execution Failure, Application Crash, Execution Start, execution end, that can be done using APPSeCONNECT Rules.